 During your time on site, you are encouraged to communicate with your colleagues and supervisors as needed by email, instant message, telephone, or other available technology to minimize face-to-face interactions.
 Meals: Before and after eating, you should wash your hands thoroughly to reduce the potential transmission of the virus.

-If dining at work, wear your mask or face covering until you are ready to eat and then replace it afterward.
+If dining at work, you should wear your mask or face covering until you are ready to eat and then replace it afterward.
 Individuals should not sit facing one another.
 Staff are encouraged to take food back to their office area or eat outside, if this is reasonable for your situation.
-Disposable food service items (utensils, dishes) should be used if feasible.